|Type of railroad||Number of railroads||Miles operated2|

-1. As defined by the Surface Transportation Board in 2000, a Class I Railroad is a railroad with operating revenues of at least $261.9 million.
+1. A Class I Railroad is a railroad with operating revenues of at least $261.9 million.

 2. A Regional Railroad is a non-Class I, line-haul railroad operating 350 or more miles of road or with revenues of at least $40 million or both.